curityio/account-linking-recipes/README.md

 ```

 Use OAuth Rools to run a code flow with these details.\
-On the login screen, choose the Create Account option, then login:
+On the login screen, choose the Create Account option, then sign in:

 - Client ID: demo-web-client
 - Client Secret: Password1